 "The notion of the Black Panther, the nation of Wakanda, where he comes from, has been seeded going back to Iron Man 2, so it really felt like this was time."

 During the interview, the dot in Africa above is highlighted when Feige talks about Black Panther being teased ever since Iron Man 2.
-What surprised me the most about it was that, if those dots are indeed references to other superheroes in the MCU, it could mean we're getting another OG Marvel character on screen some time soon.
+What surprised me the most about it was that, if those dots are indeed references to other superheroes in the MCU, it validates Namor's rumored Easter Egg.

 Does The Spot Over The Ocean Confirm Namor's Existence In The MCU?